stephanrauh/AngularPrime-Dart/README.md

 =================

 AngularPrime-Dart is a Dart port of Rudy de Busscher's AngularPrime component library.
+It also runs in native Javascript (by using Dart's cross-compiler dart2js).

 The goal of the project is to provide
 <ul>